-- MCHIP has contributed significantly to accelerating uptake of proven key newborn health interventions by countries through dissemination of information at conferences—including the Global Newborn Health conferences in Dhaka and Johannesburg.
-As a result of these conferences, countries (including Bangladesh, India and Sierra Leone) have pledged to improve the availability of and access to selected “neglected” interventions such as Kangaroo Mother Care (KMC) and the use of antenatal corticosteroids during preterm labor to improve newborn survival.
+- MCHIP contributed significantly to accelerating uptake of proven key newborn health interventions by countries through dissemination of information at conferences—including the Global Newborn Health conferences in Dhaka and Johannesburg.
+As a result of these conferences, countries (including Bangladesh, India and Sierra Leone) pledged to improve the availability of and access to selected “neglected” interventions such as Kangaroo Mother Care (KMC) and the use of antenatal corticosteroids during preterm labor to improve newborn survival.

 - The Program collaborated with other in-country partners to facilitate the change of Liberia Ministry of Health (MoH) policy for umbilical cord care from “leave cord stump clean and dry” to chlorhexidine application to the umbilical cord stump at birth, and contributed to adoption of this intervention in Bangladesh and Madagascar.

 - Working with the Ethiopian Pediatric Society, MCHIP provided technical support to the Ethiopian National Child Survival Technical Working Group to standardize the resuscitation component of the national Essential Newborn Care (ENC), Basic Emergency Obstetric and Newborn Care (BEmONC), and Prevention of Mother-to-Child Transmission of HIV training materials.
 In addition, MCHIP supported the training of 24 national BEmONC trainers on ENC to strengthen their knowledge and skills on ENC and ensuring standardized ENC competencies are provided to health workers by national BEmONC trainers.
-Building the ENC capacity of this group of national BEmONC trainers ensures that the country has a pool of trainers to improve the competencies of health workers to provide high-quality care to newborns.
+Building the ENC capacity of this group of national BEmONC trainers ensured that the country has a pool of trainers to improve the competencies of health workers to provide high-quality care to newborns.
 In addition, MCHIP directly supported the training of 256 health workers from 73 health facilities in four regions in the country on Helping Babies Breathe (HBB), and provided each facility with bag and mask.
-As a result, more than 578 asphyxiated babies have been successfully resuscitated by these workers.
+As a result, more than 578 asphyxiated babies were successfully resuscitated by these workers.